Zimbabwe: A guide to what's happened so far in Mugabe drama

 THE FIRST LADY

 Grace Mugabe has been out of the picture, literally, since the military stepped in.
 Once ever-present at her husband's side at public events, she has not been seen in days.
-The quick-tempered first lady, deeply unpopular among Zimbabweans for her lavish spending and for multiple allegations against her for assault, did not accompany the president at Friday's graduation ceremony.
-And she was not pictured in the photographs of the State House negotiations.
+The quick-tempered first lady, deeply unpopular among Zimbabweans for her lavish spending, did not accompany the president Friday and was not pictured in photographs of State House negotiations.
 Despite rumors that she has fled the country, she is thought to remain under house arrest.
+In one example of Zimbabweans' anger at the idea of her becoming their next president, one sign at Saturday's massive demonstration read: "Leadership is not sexually transmitted."

 Comments